Porto Travel Guide

-Portugal’s second biggest city, Porto is the capital of Portugal’s most famous wine region – Port.
-It is home to most of the Port lodges (where the wines are aged after vinification in the wineries along the Douro further inland), located in Vila Nova de Gaia and is located magnificently on the banks of the great Douro River.
-Porto is well known for its characteristic sailboats, the “Barcos Rabelos”, which used to ship Port downstream from the vineyards.
-The journey was actually quite dangerous, but despite the introduction of the Port train in the late 1800’s, the Barcos Rabelos continued to be used for transporting Port until the 1960’s.
-These days, the famous boats are used for an annual race, held in Porto in June every year.
+Portugal’s second biggest city, Porto, is the capital of Portugal’s most famous wine region – Port.
+It is home to most of the Port lodges (where the wines are aged after vinification in the wineries along the Douro further inland), located in Vila Nova de Gaia.
+It is located magnificently on the banks of the great Douro River.
+Porto is well known for its characteristic sailboats, the “Barcos Rabelos,” which used to ship Port downstream from the vineyards.
+The journey was quite dangerous, but despite the introduction of the Port train in the late 1800s, the Barcos Rabelos continued to be used for transporting Port until the 1960s.
+These days, the famous boats are used for an annual race held in Porto in June every year.

-What most visitors come to Porto for, however, is not only for the city itself, rather the city’s biggest export- Port.
-From old town Porto, you only have to cross the Ponte Dom Luis I bridge to reach the fantastic old port lodges, many of them dating back to the late 1700’s.
-Some of the port lodges are located in transformed monasteries, like the Ferreira lodge (a port company founded in 1715).
-Ferreira is in fact one of the most fascinating lodges to visit along with the historic Sandeman (also housing a museum), Graham and Calém.
+What most visitors come to Porto for, however, is not only for the city itself but rather the city’s most significant export- Port.
+You only have to cross the Ponte Dom Luis I bridge from old town Porto to reach the fantastic old port lodges, many dating back to the late 1700s.
+Some port lodges are in transformed monasteries, like the Ferreira Lodge (a port company founded in 1715).
+Ferreira is, in fact, one of the most charming lodges to visit, along with the historic Sandeman (also housing a museum), Graham, and Calém.

 Gastronomy & Wine